 The address is: Schwanebecker Ch 50, 13125 Berlin, Germany.
 Phone number: +49 30 940154400

 Dr. Hans Pilegaard (Aarhus Denmark, Aarhus University Hospital) has performed over 1800 Nuss procedures.
 I think that he has performed the most Nuss procedures in the World.
 Swedish Nuss surgeons often recommend him.

 Compared to Dr. Luetzenberg, he doesn't do surgery on the flared ribs.
 Like the Swedish surgeons, he uses stabilizers on the Pectus bars and fiber thread on the other end.
 The splints are shorter than usual.

 Dr. Pilegaard usually goes to England to do surgery and teaches English surgeons how to do the Nuss procedure.
 He also corrects pectus carinatum deformities.
-I’ve read that he retired at the turn of 2015/16.
-However, he still operates but only one day in the week.
+I've read that he retired at the turn of 2015/16.
+However, he still operates but only one day in a week.

 Dr. Onur Tarhan

 The operation has been used since 2015 and was upgraded in December 2015.
 He also has a lot of experience working with the Nuss procedure and worked at the Offenbach Hospital for 33 years.